 A preliminary budget for the following academic year will be approved at an annual meeting consisting of both the Diaconate and the Student Senate.
 This meeting shall be held no later than the end of the Spring term.
-All regular voting members of both bodies have voice and vote at this meeting.
+All members of both bodies have voice and vote at these meeting.
+A final budget will be approved by the RSGA Senate in the Fall term of the October meeting.